luhmann/hired/README.md

 ## Credits

-* Time Icon created by Richard de Vos for The Noun Project, https://thenounproject.com/term/time/6732/
+* Time Icon in logo created by Richard de Vos for "The Noun Project", https://thenounproject.com/term/time/6732/